Track Attack (TA)

-Track Attack (TA) continues where Jackrabbits left off.
+Track Attack continues where Jackrabbits left off.
 Certified coaches will lead Track Attackers in developing their endurance, fitness, and fundamental ski basics in a fun environment of games and activities.
 Both skate & classic ski techniques will be taught during the autumn dryland sessions and on snow in the winter months.
-TA provides coach support for those wanting to take part in loppets and races.
+In other words – Fitness!
+Fun!
+Teamwork!

-- The TA program is for those who have completed the Jackrabbits ski program or can demonstrate equivalent ability in classic and skate skiing.
+The TA program is for those who have completed the Jackrabbits ski program or can demonstrate equivalent ability in classic and skate skiing.

-- Suggested Age: 10-12 years
+Suggested Age: 10-12 years